JOQL

 Operator Meaning Example

-$has Matching if value has all of the items {tags: {"$has": ["P1", "Feature"]} }
+$has Matches if the value has all of the items {tags: {"$has": ["P1", "Feature"]} }

 Naming convention